-Working together, Informed Solutions and JAQU continually to successfully support, maintain and continually improve the CAZ Service.
+Working together, Informed Solutions and JAQU successfully support, maintain and continually improve the CAZ Service.
 As a result, the first Clean Air Zones will launch in 2021 and the solution will play a vital role in improving the quality of the air we breathe.
 Several services are already live, including the Vehicle Compliance Checker – a national GOV.UK service used by motorists to determine if they will be charged for driving into a CAZ.

 #Innovate Without Limits – click here to share.

 Informed Solutions is seeking strategic innovation partners across international marketplaces, with the aim of working together to deliver and customise this proven, world leading platform across different countries, states, and regions.